WinVector/Examples/pkg_risk/pkg_risk.md

 This model captures and quantifies the fact that packages with 5 or more Imports plus Depends have an elevated number of problem indications on CRAN.

 There is a heavy statistical censorship issue (CRAN tends to remove error packages).
 Obvious omitted variables include: package complexity in general and package authors.
+And not all dependencies are the same (but we think that aspect could be handled by a pooled hierarchical modeling approach).
 Also detected package problems are only a weak proxy for package quality.

 One theory is: an excess number of dependencies is a "code smell" indicating broad packages that serve many purposes.
 Or that in addition to dependent packages possibly bringing in issues, they are themselves indicators of other issues.